7 reasons to visit Antigua, a winter sun favourite

 2. Treat yourself to the lap of luxury

 Antigua is home to some seriously jaw-dropping hotels.
-If it's views you're after Sugar Ridge Resort is spot on with its epic vistas, not to mention its rainforest location, the island's only Aveda Spa, and the authentic old world Antiguan colonial architecture.
+If it's views you're after Sugar Ridge Resort is spot on with its epic vistas, not to mention its rainforest location and the island's only Aveda Spa.

-Jumby Bay Island Resort may no longer be managed by Rosewood (as of September 2017), but it's still a seriously luxurious place to stay.
+Jumby Bay Island Resort is one seriously luxurious place to stay.
 You have plenty of space here as the resort reclines on a 300-acre private island.
 It's said to be a favourite of Mariah Carey and Paul McCartney, and I can certainly see why!

 3. Explore Antigua's rich history

-As well as a vibrant cultural scene today, Antigua has lashings of British colonial history to delve into.
+As well as a vibrant cultural scene today, Antigua has a fascinating if dark story of British colonial history to delve into.
 The star attraction is Nelson's Dockyard, the only Georgian dockyard in this part of the world that has lived, breathed and worked ever since it was built.
-Named after the famous admiral this mighty 18th-century stronghold deserves its place on UNESCO's World Heritage list, which it was accepted on to in 2016.
+Named after the famous admiral this mighty 18th-century stronghold deserves its place on UNESCO's World Heritage list.

 4. Enjoy a foodie treat